cparadis6191/Particle-Sim/README.md

 ### Examples

+Each particle is given a random starting location, random velocity, and random acceleration.
+Collisions with the wall do not result in energy loss currently.
+If a particle has a non-zero acceleration it will eventually come to rest.

 ```bash
 ./slid 50
 ```
 ![Original image](https://github.com/cparadis6191/Particle-Sim/blob/master/examples/particles.gif)

 This second example shows an interesting effect from the random distribution.
-A vague gridlike pattern can be seen which might be a result of my usage of the C random number functions or might be a limitation of the random generation itself (leaning towards my usage).
+A vague grid-like pattern can be seen which might be a result of my usage of the C random number functions or might be a limitation of the random generation itself (leaning towards my usage).

 ```bash
 ./slid 10000